Charlotte Motor Vehicle Accidents Charlotte Motor Vehicle Accidents

 While many crash injuries are minor, we know that it is not uncommon for us to see the following:

 Each of these injuries requires immediate and often extensive medical care.
-Many crash victims need multiple surgeries and extended rehabilitation in order to make a full recovery.
+Many crash victims need multiple surgeries and extended rehabilitation to make a full recovery.
 The medical costs can become tremendous.

 What people do not often consider are the other hidden costs of a vehicle crash.
 In an effort to push for a quick settlement, insurance companies rarely offer compensation for the following: